 Last, but not the least, you can use IP Tables to route your PC traffic through Tor.
 Toriptables is an anonymizer script that routes all services, DNS, and traffic through the Tor network.
 In order to use this script, you have to install the Tor browser first.
 Once installed, run the Tor browser and then run the script to route your traffic.

 This is a Python script that you can easily run via the command line after installing Python on your PC.
-This script sticks to the same IP throughout the session.
-But you want to occasionally switch the IP for more security, you can use tor_ip_switcher script for that.
+This script cycles through different IPs in every 10 minutes.
+Furthermore, if you want to switch the IP manually, you can use tor_ip_switcher script for that.

 These are 5 methods that you can use to route PC traffic through Tor.
 All these methods offer you anonymity on the internet and avoid any type of censorship.
 These methods force the connections to the internet through the Tor Network and hide all traces of your IP.
 Also, there are no data caps limitations like VPNs that means you can use it all the time to stay anonymous and secure.